Most couples want to avoid tension, arguments, and—of course–breaking up. One way to do that, it seems, is to talk about money.

 Smart couples will talk about these kind of scenarios before they’re right around the corner.

-Brining up money isn’t easy, especially in a new relationship (or in an established one, if you’ve never talked finances before).
+Bringing up money isn’t easy, especially in a new relationship (or in an established one, if you’ve never talked finances before).
 Here are a few ways to start:

-Be casual.
 Mention that you’d like to talk about money before diving into hard-hitting questions.
 Feel out your partner’s response.
 Do use an argument over money as the opportunity to start talking about it.

-Start slowly.
 Start with easier topics like your long-term financial goals and work towards more sensitive ones like debts, assets, and credit histories.

-Be understanding.
 Talking about money can make us feel vulnerable, so you can build trust with your partner by being extremely understanding and supportive when talking about your finances.
 This is important because the absolute worst thing for your relationship is if he or she isn’t truthful about money.
 And remember, it may be disheartening to learn your loved one has a ton of debt or awful credit (or to reveal that about yourself), but it’s also not conducive to a healthy, trusting relationship to live with that information a secret.